AllenLMN/TradingMonitor/README.md

 A QT-based Trading strategy Frontend UI for hft https://github.com/nickhuangxinyu/hft

-open to see the program:
+### open to see the program:
 demo/TradingMonitor.exe

-pair trading strategy
+### pair trading strategy logic
+mid > up: open, wait mid back to mean, close, profit is up-mean-fee-cost of execution, if mid do to stopup, close it to stoploss mid < down: open, wait mid back to mean, close, profit is mean-down-fee-cost of execution, if mid do to stopdown, close it to stoploss

-graph part:
+### graph part:
 there are six lines in the graph part, they are:
 up: up line for open position
 down: down line for open